-Kundalini Global was founded by an anarchic, extremely clever, very funny, multi-talented wonder-human called Carolyn Cowan, who is not only an experienced and magically potent yoga teacher and teacher trainer but also a therapist, specialising in trauma, anxiety, addiction, shame, pre and post natal and more…
+Kundalini Global was founded by an anarchic, extremely clever, very funny, multi-talented wonder-human called Carolyn Cowan, who is not only an extremely experienced yoga teacher and teacher trainer but also a therapist, specialising in trauma, anxiety, addiction, shame, pre and post natal issues and more…

 As a(n extremely cool) powerful feminist and ex-punk I cannot imagine that Carolyn ever managed to look as if she followed the (very many) rules that this somewhat dogmatic approach encouraged in its practitioners.
 And eventually she left.
 Or was pushed out.
 Either way, she knew that change was needed.
 And thank god.